 Acknowledgement by Westport-born sculptor, Marian O’Donnell, is constructed from earth and stone, bisected by a narrow curved passage, opening out to “embrace” the cillín where unbaptised children and unknown bodies, including drowned sailors, were buried.

 Claggan Island has suffered from the damaging effects of climate change in recent years with its dunes taking a severe battering last winter.

-However, the worst flooding to hit Claggan occurred in January 1991 when, what is described by Met Eireann as a Windstorm, roaring in from the North Atlantic, whipped up waves of 15 metres that submerged the island’s landlink for a number of days.
+However, the worst flooding to hit Claggan occurred in January 1991 when, what is described by Met Eireann as a Windstorm, roared in from the North Atlantic, whipping up waves of 15 metres that submerged the island’s land link for a number of days.

 It was only after that weather event that Claggan (although always known as an island) was finally officially declared an island.
 So it can be said, in bureaucratic terms at least, that Claggan Island is County Mayo’s newest inhabited island.

 The term for the bar of sand joining Claggan Island to the mainland is known as a Tombolo.
 The sand dunes that back onto Srah beach and comprise much of the causeway are threatened by erosion and Mayo County Council is continuing with a dune restoration project.

 Coastal defences against flooding and erosion that have proven to be successful were also put in after the flooding of 1991, but the islanders are now calling for further work to be carried out following the severe damage caused during the winter storms of 2014.